Renamed RMM Tools

 description: >

-Detects execution of known Remote Management and Monitoring (RMM) tool processes.
+Detects execution of known RMM tool processes.
+Baseline rule for mapping approved

 references: